 As an example, take a look at the performance e-book from Raidboxes .
 In a kind of internal content curation, the collected knowledge of the team was used - including references to suitable external sources:

 Books are still THE way to be perceived as an expert.
 Granted, a printed book published by a publishing house will do even more for your reputation but an e-book is already a very good start.

 What is important in curating?

 Good content curation involves being clear about who your target audiences are and what information they need.
 That's why you should think about the topics you want to curate content for in advance.
 In my case, for example, it relates to social media and blogging.

 Consider a system for sifting through and archiving sources.
 I use Pocket and Evernote for this.
 With Pocket, I save articles I want to read later and don't want to lose.
 Pocket itself also offers the possibility to follow other users and their content, as the example of content expert Klaus Eck shows:

 I make notes on certain content and save the source information in Evernote.

-As already mentioned: Make sure your sources are reputable and read through the contents very carefully.
-Do you get the feeling the source isn't quite legit?
-Or you can't see where the points are coming from?
-Then stay well away!
-Of course, if you can't understand the author's standpoint, you can still take a critical look at it.
-The question is, however, whether you could possibly unleash a shitstorm and get caught in the crossfire yourself.
+As already mentioned: Make sure your sources are reputable - read the content carefully.
+You have the impression that the source is not quite "clean"?
+Or you can't understand the content?
+Then leave it alone.
+If the latter is the case, you can of course deal with it critically.
+The question is, however, whether you might trigger a shitstorm and get caught in the crossfire yourself.